What do you want to learn?

 With Extensiv Order Manager, businesses can synchronize their data from sales channels, warehouses, 3PLs, POS systems, purchase orders and more, which means merchants can instead focus on growing their brand and providing a superior customer experience.
 Extensiv Order Manage unifies real-time data from inbound orders to shipping rates.
 With a fully integrated App Store, and one-click integrations, ecommerce brands using Extensiv can connect to 3PLs, dropshipping solutions, barcoding tools, analytics providers, and more.
 Extensiv is also built with native integrations into Amazon, BigCommerce, Shopify, Etsy, Ebay, Walmart and more

-With Skubana, you can sell direct-to-everywhere.
-Unique to the platform are Orderbots that automate operational tasks to transforms multichannel complexity into singular clarity.
+With Extensiv, you can sell direct-to-everywhere.
+Unique to the platform are Orderbots that automate operational tasks to transform multichannel complexity into singular clarity.
 Real-time data helps minimize storage costs, eliminate deadstock, avoid stockouts and balance inventory turnover ratios.
 In-depth unified data allows operators to zoom into channel fees, velocities, profitability per SKU, FIFO serial tracking, and customer insights.

 Best solution for inventory barcoding: Extensiv Warehouse Manager